beskridge/Linux101-Resources/exercises.md

   - Display all IP addresses associated with your current host.
 Is there a difference between the results for this command and the previous one?
 If so, why?

 ### Looking at Text Files: more and less
-1. Use the less command to look at the provided file wordlist.txt.
+1. Use the less command to look at the provided file `wordlist.txt`.
 How do you search for "oop"?
 Test your search by moving forwards and backwards through the results.
-1. Use the less command to look at the provided file shakespeare.txt.
+1. Use the less command to look at the provided file `shakespeare.txt`.
 How do you search for "thou"?
 Test your search by moving forwards and backwards through the results.

 ### Another Way to Look at Text Files: cat
 1. Demonstrate a command to concatenate the output from the file `example2.txt` in the `dir1` sub-directory, the file `random-numbers.txt` in the current directory, and the file `test-1237735244.txt` in the `dir-test` subdirectory to the screen.
-Every output line should be numbered and end of lines should be indicated by the "$" symbol.
+Every output line should be numbered and end of lines should be indicated by the `$` symbol.

 ## Files and Filesystems